boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 wg.Wait()
 {{</highlight>}}

-Its a bit more bookkeeping and one of my main complaints about Go but it works mostly.
+Its a bit more bookkeeping then it should be IMHO and one of my main complaints about Go but it works mostly.
 It runs in about 200ms and uses all my cores while doing it.
+Note that I am using a mutex around a normal Go map, which is actually faster than the inbuilt sync map for cases such as this.

 How do Google/Bing do this?
 Turns out they don't.
 For a start they don't have facets over the web index.
 It is the afore mentioned sphinx/manticore/elasticsearch/lucene which do.
 Time to go code spelunking.
 The Java ones are pretty annoying to read (I got bored) and my C++ is not good, but it looks like it does the same facet deal I was considering and relies on straight line speed.
 Of course they also tend to shard the index at 200 million documents.
 What about Bleve? its written in Go!
 Lets have a look at how it works.